pkarsy/rfboot/help/Installation.md

 ```
 > rftool addport
 ```
-when we insert the usb2rf module, rftool detects it and saves the Serial port device to ~/.usb2rf file.
+and insert the usb2rf module. rftool detects it and saves the Serial port device to ~/.usb2rf file.
 You can have more than one usb2rf devices.

 ### Burn the apropriate firmware to usb2rf